 Anything you do with your hands is a form of expression and i have found my way of physically creating something that has allowed me to understand the world.

 TIF: What is your process for a Tattoo project?
-Lots of artist struggle to find time to continually draw.
+Lots of artists struggle to find time to continually draw.

 G: It is natural to me.
 Midnight is my time to create.
 On my days off I try to give myself a break as i think it is healthy to look at things from another perspective…